47th Infantry Division (United States): History

 The division's North Dakota elements were transferred out in 1959 during a service-wide reconfiguration to the Pentomic structure.
 Infantry regiments were dropped and replaced by battle groups bearing the regimental number (1st Battle Group, 135th Infantry, for example) as well as numerous other redesignations and reconfigurations.
 It became an entirely Minnesotan division.
 The division was again reorganized in 1963, this time according to the Reorganization Objective Army Division (ROAD) structure.
 Battle group designations were dropped and substituted by battalions assigned flexibly to brigades.
 Several other significant redesignations and changes were also made.

 The most sweeping reorganization occurred in February 1968.
 Principal among them was the extension of the division into Iowa and Illinois as a result of Pentagon-mandated cutbacks of the Guard in those states.
 Iowa's 67th Brigade was disbanded, redesignated as the 34th Infantry Brigade, and assigned to the Viking Division.
 In Illinois, units of the disbanded 33rd Infantry Division were reorganized into the 66th Infantry Brigade and made part of the 47th Division.

 In December 1965, the division became one of three National Guard divisions earmarked for the Selected Reserve Force, capable of more rapid deployment.
 This status was removed on 1 February 1968.

 The division was deactivated in 1991.
 Immediately afterward, the division's former units were reactivated as the 34th Infantry Division.
-Effectively, the division was renamed, but for official lineage purposes, the Department of the Army does not recognize any continuity.
+Effectively, the division was renamed, but for historical purposes, the Department of the Army does not recognize any continuity between the lineage of the headquarters of the 47th Infantry Division and the second activation of the headquarters of the 34th Infantry Division, continuing the latter division’s lineage through the 34th Infantry Brigade.